Tips for a Cheaper Candy Buffet for Your Wedding Reception

 3 Ways to Cut Costs for your Candy Buffet

 One thing that I love to snack on is breakfast cereal, and the thing is, some of them look pretty nice when put in clear glass!
 Another great sweet option is marshmallows — it’s amazing how many different marshmallow choices there are, and marshmallows are puffy and pretty attractive.

 We want our candy buffet to be colorful, so we’re having 1 container of Fruit Loops and 1 container of mini flavored marshmallows.
 Other potential choices are animal crackers, Oreos, and other cookies.

 Consider adding potato chips and pretzels to your candy buffet — everyone loves a little salt with their sweets!
-There are so many chocolate-covered savory snacks these days, I think folks would appreciate having some of those options in a candy buffet.
-You can fill 1 jar with potato chips and 1 jar with pretzels, and it’ll make your candy buffet look fuller for very little cost.
+There are so many chocolate-covered savory snacks these days.
+I think folks would appreciate having some of those options in a candy buffet.
+You can fill 1 jar with potato chips and 1 jar with pretzels– it’ll make your candy buffet look fuller for little added cost.